-A progress report presentation will be given in class on Tuesday, 10/17 (week 7).
+A progress report presentation will be given in class on Monday, 3/5 (week 7).
 Details regarding this presentation will be provided closer to the event.

 Group Project Oral presentations.
 Each group will have 23 minutes to present their work, including at least 5 minutes for questions.
-One member of the group must submit slides via Blackboard no later than 2 p.m., Eastern Time, of the day before the presentation!
-It is tolerable to make changes to your presentation after submitting it, although you should submit a reasonably "close-to-final" version of the actual presentation.
+One member of the group must submit slides via Blackboard no later than 2 p.m., Eastern Time, of the day of the presentation!